opentelekomcloud-docs/cloud-create/umn/source/tosca_tutorials/ansible.rst

 3. Links
 ========

-* See `full example how to use ansible script <https://github.com/opentelekomcloud-blueprints/tosca-tutorials/blob/master/examples/mongodb/types.yaml>`_
+* See `full example how to use ansible script <https://github.com/opentelekomcloud-blueprints/tosca-service-catalogs/blob/main/apache/types.yml>`_
-* See `full example how to use playbook as a zip file <https://github.com/opentelekomcloud-blueprints/tosca-tutorials/blob/master/examples/apache/types.yml>`_